Aliases for P3H2 Gene

 GeneCards Summary for P3H2 Gene

 P3H2 (Prolyl 3-Hydroxylase 2) is a Protein Coding gene.
 Diseases associated with P3H2 include Myopia, High, With Cataract And Vitreoretinal Degeneration and Rare Isolated Myopia.
-Among its related pathways are Degradation of the extracellular matrix and Collagen biosynthesis and modifying enzymes.
+Among its related pathways are Collagen biosynthesis and modifying enzymes and Degradation of the extracellular matrix.
 GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is P3H4.
+An important paralog of this gene is P3H1.

 UniProtKB/Swiss-Prot for P3H2 Gene